 While inpatient treatment can be expensive, there may be help available to pay for it.
 You might be eligible for government funding, or you may have health insurance that will cover all or part of the cost.
-Some rehab providers also offer payment plans to help spread the cost.

 When considering paying for treatment for your Librium addiction, you should also think about the financial savings and improvements you can make when your mind and body are no longer clouded by addiction.
 Many patients who have paid for treatment say they are glad they did and that they recouped the money paid within the first year of being sober.

 Treatment Near Home vs. Different County of City